 Folk performance in Diocletian's Palace © John & Lisa Merrill / Getty Images

 What better way to spend a balmy summer evening than attending an open-air concert?
 There's a stage on the Riva practically all year, hosting local rock and pop bands.
 During the Split Summer Festival you'll also be treated to extravagant opera performances on the Peristil and classical music in the gardens of Sustipan.
 And in the Old Town, remember to check out in the Vestibul – if you're lucky you might find a group singing traditional Dalmatian klapa (similar to plainsong).

 Shop for funky clothing and accessories by Croatian designers

 Original clothing created by up-and-coming Croatian designers is popular with the stylish ladies of Split.
 At Krug, four young female designers display their labels, Dott and Chicks on Chic.
 Garments are made from natural materials, in blacks, whites and floral prints, while Little Wonder handmade jewellery features brass and freshwater pearls.
-Nearby, tiny Arterija stocks avant-garde clothing by I-GLE and backpacks by Minja Tarle.
+Nearby, tiny Arterija stocks avant-garde clothing by Gorana Gulišija and I-GLE, plus jewellery, backpacks and decorative items.
 With two stores, Think Pink showcases women's wear by established Croatian designers.
 Or, for something less expensive, stalls at Art Market sell works by local artists and craftspeople, including jewellery and one-off items of clothing.